EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/service-reliability.md

 You Build It You Run It co-exists in a hybrid operating model with [Ops Run It](https://you-build-it-you-run-it.playbook.ee/what-is-ops-run-it), and it's important to have specialist operational teams as well as generalist, cross-functional product teams.
 The same operational enablers offer their scarce, deep expertise to on-call product teams for digital services, and to the application support team for foundational systems.
 For example, a shared DBA team can assist with database provisioning, performance, and operations.

-For governance, the senior manager for the on-call product teams is accountable for all aspects of digital service reliability.
-The product teams are responsible for day-to-day work in availability protection and availability restoration.
+For governance, the product teams are responsible for day-to-day work in availability protection and availability restoration.
 They track their costs on a team-by-team basis, and make them visible for senior leaders.

 ## Availability protection in You Build It You Run It